Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Projects

-- `InflationForecast`: A series of econometric and ML models for inflation prediction.
+`InflationForecast` A series of econometric and ML models for inflation prediction.
 - `Garch`: Custom implementation of GARCH models from scratch, applying MC simulations and computing VaR and ES (I'm improving and updating the code right now).
 - `FinancialCrisis09`: Analysis of the 2009 financial crisis using extensive descriptive statistics and ML methods.
 - `Progresa`: Policy evaluation of the Progresa program using econometric tools like IV regression and DiD.